 - Nerve Impulses & Digestion: Potassium works with sodium in all cells including at nerve synapses to maintain or restore membrane potentials and to assist in metabolic processes.

-- Muscle Contractions & strength: Potassium helps in proper growth of the muscle tissues of the body.
+- Muscle Contractions & strength: Potassium helps in the proper growth of the muscle tissues of the body.
 It also aids in correct utilization of energy that is released during various metabolic processes and thus adds to the muscular strength of the body.

 - PH Balance: Potassium neutralizes acids and restores alkaline salts to the bloodstream.

 - Heart Rhythm: Potassium enables your heart to beat.
-So, if you have heart rhythm problems, potassium may be a key.
+So, if you have heart rhythm problems, potassium may be key.